esheldon/wq/README.md

 The only queue currently supported is a very simple matching queue with priorities and limits.
 This is **very** simple: jobs are put in the queue in order they arrive.
 Each time the queue is refreshed, the first one that can run will run, with higher priority jobs checked first.
+Users can set requirements that must be met for jobs to run, e.g. machines must have a certain amount of memory or number of cores, or be from a specific group of machines.
 There is a special priority "block" that blocks other jobs until it can run.
 Users can also set limits on the number of jobs they run and/or the number of cores they use.
 These limits help relieve congestion.

 Another queue could be plugged in if desired.